Henry L. Cake: Union Army

-United States House of Representatives
+U.S. House of Representatives

 Cake was elected as a Republican to the Fortieth and Forty-first Congresses.
 He served as chairman of the United States House Committee on Accounts during the Forty-first Congress.
 He was an unsuccessful candidate for renomination in 1870.

-Return to the coal industry
+Return to coal industry

-Following his service in the U.S. House of Representatives, Cake resumed the mining and shipping of coal.
+Following his service in the U.S. House of Representatives, Cake resumed his involvement in the mining and shipping of coal.

 Death and interment

 He died in Northumberland, Pennsylvania in 1899, and was interred in the Riverview Cemetery.